erindoman/astro-dating-app/README.md

 Trello: https://trello.com/b/x0DLuoEy/unit-2-project-astro-dating-app

-This is a simple, bare-bones dating app.
-Users will log in using OAuth and be able to create a user profile where they can enter their birthday, birth time, and birth location information to be assigned their astrological chart.

-From there, the user will be able to view other users on the app who have a compatible sun sign to theirs.
+This is a simple, bare-bones social app, centered around astrology.
+Originally conceptualized as a dating app, the app features an open chat room and a sign-raiting system to encourage social interaction and discussion around all things astrology.

+Users will log in using their Google account (OAuth).
+The user can update their personal profile with a status and their sun, moon, ascendent signs, if they know them.
+Moon and ascendent signs are not necessary to include at this time in order to get full app functionality.
+A sun sign is required (all signs and their corresponding dates are listed on the home page) in order to be matched with other users of compatible signs.

+Using the rating system, users can leave anonymous reviews of the signs, including a comment and a number score (1-5).

+Using the message board, users can create threads of varying (hopefully astrology-based) topics, where other users can interact by commenting on the thread.

 ---------------------------------------